ioBroker/ioBroker.js-controller/README.md

 ###### Allow Network access
 Ideally the Redis server should be installed on the same host as the js-controller process because as soon as Redis is configured to be used the ioBroker installation will not work without it.

-If you plan to install Redis on a different host then the js-controller or use a mulithost environment (see below), you must allow connections to redis from any address (the default only accepts connections from 127.0.0.1).
+If you plan to install Redis on a different host then the js-controller or use a mulit-host environment (see below), you must allow connections to redis from any address (the default only accepts connections from 127.0.0.1).
 To do that edit the file `/etc/redis/redis.conf` (```sudo nano /etc/redis/redis.conf```) and replace ```bind 127.0.0.1``` with ```bind 0.0.0.0``` .
 Don't forget to restart redis after that. (```sudo systemctl restart redis-server```)